planetdecred/dcrandroid/README.md

 ## Requirements

-Android 3.0 or above.
+Android 6.0 or above.

 ## Build Instructions
-[Android Studio](https://developer.android.com/studio/index.html) and [Mobilewallet](https://github.com/raedahgroup/mobilewallet) are required to build this project.
-Build Mobilewallet and copy the generated library into `app/libs` directory.
+[Android Studio](https://developer.android.com/studio/index.html) and [Dcrlibwallet](https://github.com/raedahgroup/dcrlibwallet) are required to build this project.
+Build Dcrlibwallet and copy the generated library into `app/libs` directory.
 Import this project into Android Studio and build.